-Substitute for butter in baking
+Substitute for Butter in baking

 Quick answer

-Some links below are affiliate links.
+Some links below are paid affiliate links.
 As an Amazon Associate, AltPantry earns from qualifying purchases at no extra cost to you.

 #2 Vegetable shortening 1 cup shortening per 1 cup butter; add 1/4 tsp fine salt per cup if recipe is savory or calls for salted butter Shortening is 100% fat (butter is ~80%), so it produces a very tender, stable crumb.
 Pie crusts and biscuits hold their structure well.
 The tradeoff is flavor — shortening is completely neutral and contributes none of butter's dairy richness.
 Cookies made with shortening are puffier and softer but taste noticeably blander.
 Widely endorsed by America's Test Kitchen for pie dough when flakiness is the priority.